Comparing the SMAS and the MACS Facelift

 The SMAS facelift technique is best for those who need significant correction of facial drooping and loose skin.
 The SMAS facelift dramatically reverses many signs of aging and restores a firmer and more youthful face and neck.

 The MACS Facelift Technique

-Both the SMAS and the MACS facelift techniques can enhance facial appearance and correct moderate to severe signs of facial aging.
+Both the SMAS and the MACS facelift techniques can enhance the facial appearance and correct moderate to severe signs of facial aging.
 If you are not certain which procedure will be best for you, Dr. Boyd can advise you during your consultation.
-To learn more, schedule your personal facelift consultation with our board-certified plastic surgeon, Dr. Brian Boyd.
+To learn more, schedule your facelift consultation with our board-certified plastic surgeon, Dr. Brian Boyd.
 Call (310) 597-4734 or fill out our online contact form to book your appointment with Dr. Boyd today.